taublast/DrawnUi.Maui/README.md

 * To use inside a usual MAUI app, consume drawn controls here and there inside `Canvas` views.
 * Create a totally drawn app with just one `Canvas` as root view, `SkiaShell` is provided for navigation.
  * Drawn controls are totally virtual, these are commands for the engine on what and how to draw on a skia canvas.
 * Free to use under the MIT license, a nuget package is available.
+* A Light [version for Xamarin](https://github.com/taublast/DrawnUi.Xamarin) is there too.

 _The current development state is __ALPHA__, many features remain to be implemented, documentation incoming._